 Ok, as we leap passed day (whatever) of quarantine, chances are you’ve seen, hosted, or been a part of a livestream gig of some kind.
+Chances are that you’ve also encountered a virtual tip jar in one of these streams as a way to support the streamer.
 If you have yet to take the plunge, but are looking for an awesome opportunity, be sure to check out the new opportunities with GigmorLive on Twitch!

-It’s just one of the ways you can explore being able to monetize your livestreams.
-The rest of this blog post lists several “virtual tip jar” options and payment apps to help your fans support you online — regardless of the streaming platform.
+A virtual tip jar is one of the best ways to monetize your livestreams.
+The rest of this blog post lists several virtual tip jar options and payment apps to help your fans support you online — regardless of the streaming platform.

 VIRTUAL TIP JAR OPTIONS YOU NEED TO KNOW